unblog/systeminfo/README.md

 $ ./sysinfo.sh
 ```

-Preferred to use sysinfo for a helpdesk department put the shell script to your webserver and save it as sysinfo.txt
+Preferred to use sysinfo for a helpdesk department, place the shell script on the webserver and save it as sysinfo.txt under the document root.

 Execute sysinfo using curl out from bash: